vscode-restructuredtext/docs/articles/configuration.rst

 .. important:: If Microsoft Python extension is installed, please first open ``conf.py`` of your project.
-The Python extension should ask you to specify the Python build to use (in case your machine has multiple Python builds installed).
-Your preference is saved to ``.vscode/settings.json`` file, and is then used by this extension.
+The Python extension should ask you to specify the Python interpreter to use (in case the machine has multiple interpreters installed).
+Your preference is saved by the Python extension, and is then used by this extension.

    If you didn't make a choice, this extension might not be able to use the Python build you expected.

 Live Preview
 ------------

+.. warning:: Esbonio language server must be enabled for live preview to work properly.

+   If live preview does not work, verify if "esbonio: idle" is visible in the status bar.
+Read "IntelliSense" section for more details.

 The keyboard shortcuts are

 * ``ctrl+shift+r`` (on Mac ``cmd+shift+r``)               Preview